-The captured rodents underwent anesthesia with absolute ether, which was soaked with cotton wool, were used and then subjected to specieslevel identification by a seasoned taxonomist (Katakweba et al., 2013).
+The captured rodents underwent anesthesia with absolute ether, which was soaked with cotton wool, were used and then subjected to species-level identification by a seasoned taxonomist (Katakweba et al., 2013).
 Additionally, morphometric data, including body weight (rounded to the nearest gram), head and body length, tail length, hind foot measurements, ear size, and the condition of the vagina or the position of the testes, were recorded for more identification (Mlowe et al., 2023).

-Collection, processing, and transportation of laboratory specimens rectal swab was individually placed in a sterile container containing 5 milliliters of maximum recovery transportation media and stored at a temperature of 4°C for preservation, following the method outlined by (Ndakidemi et al., 2023).
-All collected samples were stored at the Tanzania Veterinary Laboratory Agency (TVLA Laboratory before being transported to the Sokoine University Agriculture microbiology of laboratory, still at 4C, for isolation of E. coli and Salmonella spp.
+Collection, processing, and transportation of laboratory specimens

+To collect samples for laboratory analysis, the abdominal cavity of each anesthetized rodent was sterilized by the methylated spirit and dissected using sterile surgical instruments and forceps.
+From the gastrointestinal tract, we obtained deep rectal swabs using sterile microbiology swabs (Nkogwe et al., 2011).
+Each rectal swab was individually placed in a sterile container containing 5 milliliters of maximum recovery transportation media and stored at a temperature of 4°C for preservation, following the method outlined by (Ndakidemi et al., 2023).
+All collected samples were stored at the Tanzania Veterinary Laboratory Agency (TVLA Laboratory before being transported to the Sokoine University of Agriculture microbiology laboratory, still at 4C, for isolation of E. coli and Salmonella spp.